 A command line tool on the other hand continues to support you throughout the development and release.
 They are more helpful and supportive but enforce guidelines on how your code should be structured and built.
 Especially for beginners, using a command line tool is likely to be helpful.

 A "complete tool for building modern Electron applications".
-Electron Forge unifies the existing (and well maintained) build tools for Electron development into a simple, easy to use package so that anyone can jump right in to Electron development.
+Electron Forge unifies the existing (and well maintained) build tools for Electron development into a cohesive package so that anyone can jump right in to Electron development.

 Forge comes with ready-to-use templates for popular

 frameworks like React, Vue, or Angular.
 It uses the same core modules used by the

 changes made by Electron maintainers (like Slack) benefit Forge's users, too.

 You can find more information and documentation on electronforge.io.